ardguezsoc/social-network/README.md

 # Social Network

+This project was bootstrapped with [Vite](https://vitejs.dev/) using the [TS](https://www.typescriptlang.org/) template, which is a tool that enables the creation of React projects with lightning-fast compilation time ⚡

-This project was bootstrapped with [Vite](https://vitejs.dev/) The package manager used for this project has been [pnpm]('https://pnpm.io/es/') 📦 (recommended to get faste compilation)
+The package manager used for this project is [pnpm](https://pnpm.io/es/) 📦, which is known for being 3 times faster than npm.

+All the images have been optimized using [squoosh](https://squoosh.app/) 🖼️ to reduce their size to a minimum and convert them to the webp format (webp images are typically 15%-34% smaller than images in other formats).

 ## Run project 🎮

-To execute this project you will need the .env sent in the email, then:
+To execute this project you will need to do the next steps:

 1. nvm use recommended to use the node version defined (optional)
 2. npm or pnpm install
 3. npm or pnpm start

+### Pages

+- Home 🏠:
+  - User can see a list of the social network users.

+- User Details 📜:

+  - Users can see more information related with the user selected.

+- NotFoundPage 🚫:
+  - If a user attempts to access a page that does not exist within the application, they will be directed to a custom 404 page, indicating that the requested page does not exist.
+This ensures a user-friendly experience when encountering invalid or non-existent URLs.

 ## Interesting Libraries Added 📘